Investment Goals and Objectives Policy 34-200 | Effective Date: March 19, 2025

 Foreign Currency Exposure

-1. The Policy Asset Mix contains a significant allocation to securities that are denominated in foreign currencies (U.S. Equities, International (EAFE) Equities, Emerging Markets Equities, some of the Infrastructure allocation, some of the Real Estate allocation, and some of the Opportunistic allocation).
+1. The Current Policy Asset Mix contains a significant allocation to securities that are denominated in foreign currencies (U.S. Equities, International (EAFE) Equities, Emerging Markets Equities, some of the Infrastructure allocation, some of the Real Estate allocation, and some of the Opportunistic allocation).
 By holding securities denominated in foreign currencies, the fund is exposed to the risk of exchange rate fluctuations relative to the Canadian dollar for those currencies.
 These fluctuations impact the value of any gains or losses in foreign investments.
 This volatility in returns from non-Canadian securities can have an impact on WorkSafeNB’s funded ratio or assessment rate.

-1. Consequently, the board has adopted a dynamic currency hedging program that uses a value approach to hedge the foreign currency exposure of the Accident Fund and the Pension Fund.
-For each of the various currency exposures in these Funds, the manager will have the discretion to adopt a hedge ratio of between 0% and 100%, depending on their view on the relative attractiveness of that currency.
+1. Consequently, the board of directors has adopted a dynamic currency hedging program that uses a value approach to hedge the foreign currency exposure of the Accident Fund and the Pension Fund.
+For each of the various currency exposures in these funds, the external currency hedging manager will have the discretion to adopt a hedge ratio of between 0% and 100%, depending on their view on the relative attractiveness of that currency.
 The benchmark or equilibrium position for developed market currency exposures will be 50% hedged.
 At the managers discretion, some currencies may not be hedged due to the size of the exposure (too small to have a meaningful impact) and/or due to the expense of hedging outweighing the estimated benefit.

 1. It is expected that this dynamic, value-based approach should increase performance and reduce risk over the long term, relative to an unhedged portfolio and to a passive 50% hedging policy.